March 21, 2023

 This is a 45-minute full-body indoor cycling workout that includes rhythm-based choreography.

 Price: $20 per class for new riders, or $32 per class if you’ve attended before.
 You can also buy packages of multiple classes to get better deals on per-class pricing.
+For first-time riders, SoulCycle offers a special introductory price of $25 for your first class.
+This first class offer is a great, affordable way to experience the studio and see what SoulCycle has to offer.

 2. Spynergy - The Ride